 But I disagree with Bonner on another point: while she applauded Fashion Festival Sydney for staging a plus-size show, she says true size equality would not occur until models beyond sample size were integrated into all runway shows. ”Just chuck one or two in each show; don’t make an issue of it, just do it,” she says.

 Frankly, why should we?
 Standard-size models, like Olympic athletes, are a genetically gifted species.
 Most consumers understand they will never look like them.
 The simple fact is that clothes look better on beautiful, slender young women.
-If the collection is lacklustre and the models are less than top-notch, what was the point of Tuesday’s show?

 You can read the full article here.